Roll Out Solar Array: iROSA 3A/4A

-In December 2022, Expedition 68 crew members Josh Cassada and Frank Rubio installed an iROSA at Array 3A on the S4 truss segment and connected it to the US power system.
+On 3 December 2022, Expedition 68 crew members Josh Cassada and Frank Rubio installed an iROSA at Array 3A on the S4 truss segment and connected it to the US power system.
 The spacewalkers undid bolts and installed cables and at 17:37 GMT the array was deployed and is receiving power.
 As part of get-ahead tasks, they prepared the 4A array on the P4 truss segment for the next spacewalk, demated the 1B array on the S6 segment, broke torque on the P4 electronics boxes, and installed cables along the truss to be mated at the end of the fifth spacewalk of the expedition.
 The spacewalk faced a delay when Cassada's suit did not power up.
 Troubleshooting steps were carried out and power was restored to Cassada's suit so they could continue the spacewalk.
 Nick Hague was ground support communicator for the spacewalk.
 On 22 December 2022, during Cassada and Rubio's next spacewalk, the other iROSA was installed on top of the old 4A solar array.

+iROSA 1A/1B

+On 9 June 2023, NASA astronauts Steve Bowen and Warren Hoburg exited the station’s Quest airlock and installed an upgraded iROSA on the 1A power channel on the S4 truss section of the station.
+Bowen and Hoburg removed bolts, deployed the rollers, and installed cables before Hoburg picked up the solar array with assistance from Canadarm2.
+The two astronauts then installed it on the 1A solar array on the S4 Truss.
+The array was deployed at 16:32 UTC and was reported to be receiving power.
+On 15 June 2023, during Bowen and Hoburg's next spacewalk, the other iROSA was installed on top of the old 1B solar array on the S6 truss section.

+iROSA 2A/3B

+The final set of iROSAs, the seventh and eighth, are planned to be sent to the ISS for augmenting the 2A and 3B power channels on the P4 and S6 truss segments in 2025.